Kurmanjan Datka: History

 In 1876 the Alai region was annexed by the Russian Empire.
 Recognizing the futility of resistance, Kurmanjan Datka persuaded her people to accept Russian overlordship.
-During the subsequent continuing unrest and sporadic attempts by the local population to shake off Russian supremacy, gun-running and smuggling were profitable businesses and two of Kurmanjan's sons and two of her grandsons were charged with contraband trade and murdering customs officials.
-When her favourite son was sentenced to death, she refused the urging of some of her followers to effect a rescue, saying that she would not let her private hopes and ambitions be the cause of suffering for her people; she actually attended her son's public execution.
+During the subsequent continuing unrest and sporadic attempts by the local population to shake off Russian supremacy, gun-running and smuggling were profitable businesses and two of Kurmanjan's sons and two of her grandsons were charged with contraband trade and murdering customs officials in 1893.
+When her favourite son was sentenced to death, she refused the urging of some of her followers to effect a rescue, saying that she would not let her private hopes and ambitions be the cause of suffering for her people; she actually attended her son's public execution in 1895.
 The others were then exiled to Siberia and she essentially retired from public life.

-Soon after Kurmanjan-datka became a hermit, she was reported to the emperor Nicholas II, and he decided to give her a special royal gift — a gold ladies' watch with the image of the state emblem of the empire with a chain and brooch, decorated with diamonds and roses.
+Soon after Kurmanjan Datka became a hermit, she was reported to the emperor Nicholas II, and he decided to give her a special royal gift - a gold ladies' watch with the image of the state emblem of the empire with a chain and brooch, decorated with diamonds and roses.
 Accompanied by numerous mounted guards, the Osh district chief arrived in the village of Mady, solemnly presenting the "Queen of the South" with a gift from the emperor.

 In 1906, she was visited by Baron Carl Gustaf Emil Mannerheim (later President of Finland) who was a colonel in the Russian army at the time.
 Mannerheim took her photograph.
 She died six months later.
 Kurmanjan Datka lived to be well over 96 and was survived by two sons, two daughters, 31 grandsons, 57 great grandsons and six great-great-grandsons.

-Kurmanjan-datka died on February 1, 1907 at her home in Mady.
+Kurmanjan Datka died on February 1, 1907, at her home in Mady.
 She was buried in Osh next to her son Kamchibek, who was executed in 1895.

 Legacy

-During the thirty years of sole rule in the southern Kyrgyzstan, Kurmanjan-datka proved to be an outstanding stateswoman, and the legends that were composed about Datka were passed down from generation to generation and have reached our days.
+During the thirty years of sole rule in southern Kyrgyzstan, Kurmanjan Datka proved to be an outstanding stateswoman, and the legends that were composed about her were passed down from generation to generation and have reached our days.